COVID: India opens borders to vaccinated foreign tourists | DW | 15.11.2021

 It said foreign tourists entering India would have to be fully vaccinated or test negative for the virus within 72 hours of their flight.
 They would also have to follow COVID protocols at all times.

-While some travelers would have to undergo COVID-19 tests on arrival, people from certain countries that have agreements with India for mutual recognition of vaccine certificates can enter India without taking a COVID test on arrival.
+While some travelers would have to undergo COVID-19 tests on arrival, people from certain countries that have agreements with India for mutual recognition of vaccine certificates can enter India without taking a test upon arrival.

-This means that travelers from several countries, like the US, the UK, and most European nations, can walk out of airports across Indian cities without taking a test.
+This means that travelers from several countries including the United States, the United Kingdom, and most European nations, can pass through airports across Indian cities without taking a test.

-Though India allowed entry to foreign travelers on chartered flights last month, this is the first time the country is opening its borders to those arriving on commercial flights in months.
+Though India allowed entry to foreign travelers on chartered flights last month, this is the first time the country has opened its borders to those arriving on commercial flights in months.

 India locked down its borders March 2020, and hasn't issued foreign visas since.
 Now, it plans to encourage travelers to visit the country by issuing 500,000 free visas through next March.

-With more than 35 million reported infections, India is the second-worst-hit country after the US.
+With more than 35 million reported infections, India is the second-worst-hit country in the world, after the US.
 However,